-To apply, download, print and complete the application.
+To apply, download, print and complete the application and equipment selection list.
 (Or you can contact us and we'll send an application in the mail.)
 Read the application carefully and fill everything out completely.
 You must include all of the required paperwork.
-If there is information or documents missing, the application process will be delayed.
+If information or documents are missing, the application process will be delayed.
 The required paperwork is listed on the application.

 A Certification of a Disability is required, signed by a professional such as doctor, your Vocational Rehabilitation Counselor or an audiologist.
 You must have a copy of your current phone bill to prove that you have a phone line in your home, a copy of a proof of income to show how much you money you earn, and proof that you live in Pennsylvania.
 Complete direction about the paperwork is on the application.

-The application has a list of approved equipment.
+The application is accompanied by a list of approved equipment.
 Review the list and to determine which equipment will meet your needs.
 If you're unsure about the equipment, contact us to discuss.
 We can even arrange to show you the equipment, or lend it to you if needed.

 Has your income recently changed due to a layoff?